rabbitmq/rabbitmq-website/site/tutorials/tutorial-four-spring-amqp.md

     --tutorial.client.duration=60000
 </pre>

-and in the other terminal window run the sender
+and in the other terminal window run the sender:

 <pre class="lang-bash">
 java -jar target/rabbitmq-tutorials.jar \